DeepFreight: Integrating Deep Reinforcement Learning and Mixed Integer Programming for Multi-transfer Truck Freight Delivery: Evaluation and Results

 \textbf{DeepFreight vs. MILP:}

-MILP is used as the baseline algorithm, which is defined in Section \textbf{V.A} and solved through a state-of-the-art optimization solver: Gurobi.
+MILP is used as the baseline algorithm, which is defined in Section \ref{sec:milp} and solved through a state-of-the-art optimization solver: \textbf{Gurobi} \cite{arulkumaran2017brief}.
 The evaluation of MILP shows that it has poor scalability.
 The fleet can carry up to 40000 packages at the same time.
-Figure 7(a)-(c) show that when the number of packages is 30000, the MILP solver can complete all the requests at a fairly low fuel cost (with an average driving time of 12.169 hours).
-However, its performance drops dramatically with growing number of packages: not only the unfinished number of packages increases, but also the ratio of the unfinished requests goes up.

-Further, Figure 9(a) shows the convergence curves of the MILP solver, when the number of delivery requests is 40000.
+Figure \ref{8:a}-\ref{8:c} show that when the number of packages is 30000, the MILP solver can complete all the requests at a fairly low fuel cost (12.169 hours).
+However, its performance drops dramatically with growing number of packages: both the number and the ratio of the unfinished packages increase.
+Further, Figure \ref{10:a} shows the convergence curves of the MILP solver, when the number of delivery requests is 40000.
 It can be observed that the optimization objective (defined as Equation (7)-(9)) converges within 3000s and then the performance doesn't increase any more, which means the MILP solver cannot find a solution for this task even if given more time.
 Note that the MILP solver runs on a device with an Intel i7-10850H processor.

 Next, we compare Deepfreight and MILP.
 First, in terms of time complexity, $Q_{single}$ trained with DeepFreight can be executed in a decentralized manner.
 When testing, it can give out the multi-step dispatch decisions for each truck in real time.
 While, when using MILP, we have to run the optimizer for every episode, since the problem scenario has changed.
 Also, the time spent will increase with the number of the trucks, distribution centers and packages.

-Second, as for their performance, Figure 8(b) shows that DeepFreight can complete more requests than MILP.
+Second, as for their performance, Figure \ref{9:b} shows that DeepFreight can complete more requests than MILP.
 However, its performance is unstable, which is one of the characteristics of reinforcement learning.
 Also, the average driving time taken of DeepFreight is much higher than that of MILP.

-Overall, as compared to MILP, DeepFreight is transferable among different problem scenarios and has lower time complexity, but the average driving time and unfinished number of packages need to be further reduced, which motivates our design of DeepFreight+MILP.
+Overall, as compared to MILP, DeepFreight is transferable among different problem scenarios (different distributions of the trucks and delivery requests) and has lower time complexity, but the average driving time and number of unfinished packages need to be further reduced, which motivates our design of DeepFreight+MILP.

 \textbf{DeepFreight vs. DeepFreight+MILP:}